openpracticelibrary/openpracticelibrary/src/pages/practice/pick-play-pass.md

   1. Populate an un prioritized backlog with a list of topics to be reviewed by the group.

   2. Build a visual scale to plot topics.
-The scale must be large enough to fit all cards (Single axis is better, but 2 axis graph is also OK)
+The scale must be large enough to fit all topics (Single axis is better, but 2 axis graph is also OK)

   RUN